Sequential Product Spaces are Jordan Algebras: Introduction

-In the context of generalised probabilistic theories, the property of local tomography states that local measurements on each of the subsystems is enough to fully characterise bipartite states.
-It is a property that holds for regular quantum theory, but fails for, for instance, quantum theory over the real numbers. \begin{theorem*} Let $V$ be a finite-dimensional sequential product space that has a locally tomographic composite with itself, then there exists a C$^*$-algebra $A$ such that $V$ is isomorphic to $A^{\text{sa}}$ as a Jordan algebra. \end{theorem*} Note that C$^*$-algebras being singled out among all the EJAs by local tomography is not surprising as similar results were obtained in \cite{barnum2014local,selby2018reconstructing,masanes2014entanglement}, but in combination with the results regarding the sequential product it does give a novel understanding of the mathematical structure of quantum theory:
+It is not obvious how EJAs form sequential product spaces.
+Using the \emph{quadratic} map, which is in turn defined in terms of the Jordan product, a sequential product can be constructed~\cite{wetering2018characterisation}.
+The main purpose of this paper is to establish that EJAs are in fact the most general type of (finite-dimensional) sequential product space: \begin{theorem*} Let $V$ be a finite-dimensional sequential product space.
+Then $V$ is order-isomorphic to a Euclidean Jordan algebra. \end{theorem*} This result is given as Theorem~\ref{theor:seqprodkoechervinberg} in Section~\ref{sec:subselfdual}.
+Since EJAs are very well understood and in particular classified we can use this theorem to prove additional results.
+In particular, using a property called \emph{local tomography} we can infer when sequential product spaces are C$^*$-algebras. \begin{definition} Let $V$ and $W$ be finite-dimensional sequential product spaces.
+We say that they have a \emph{locally tomographic composite} when their vector space tensor product $V\otimes W$ is also a sequential product space with $(a_1\otimes b_1)\mult (a_2\otimes b_2) = (a_1\mult a_2)\otimes (b_1\mult b_2)$ for all effects $a_i$ in $V$ and $b_i$ in $W$. \end{definition} In the context of generalised probabilistic theories, the property of local tomography states that local measurements on each of the subsystems is enough to fully characterise bipartite states.
+It is a property that holds for regular quantum theory, but fails for, for instance, quantum theory over the real numbers. \begin{theorem*} Let $V$ be a finite-dimensional sequential product space that has a locally tomographic composite with itself, then there exists a C$^*$-algebra $A$ such that $V$ is isomorphic to $A^{\text{sa}}$ as a Jordan algebra. \end{theorem*} This result is given as Theorem~\ref{theor:seqprodlocalcomp} in Section~\ref{sec:loctom}.
+Note that C$^*$-algebras being singled out among all the EJAs by local tomography is not surprising as similar results were obtained in Refs.~\cite{barnum2014local,selby2018reconstructing,masanes2014entanglement,hanche1985jb}, but in combination with the results regarding the sequential product it does give a novel understanding of the mathematical structure of quantum theory:

 \begin{quote} A causal probabilistic physical theory that satisfies local tomography and that has a well-behaved notion of sequential measurement must be modelled by C$^*$-algebras. \end{quote}